-To protect the RTC from runaway code, a key must be written to the key SFR (KYREG, Address 0xC1) to obtain write access to the INTPR SFR.
-The KYREG SFR (see Table 126) should be set to 0xEA to unlock the INTPR SFR and reset to 0 after a timekeeping register is written to.
+To protect the RTC from runaway code, a key must be written to the key SFR (KYREG, Address 0xC1) to obtain write access to INTPR.
+KYREG (see Table 126) should be set to 0xEA to unlock this SFR and reset to 0 after a timekeeping register is written to.
 The RTC registers can be written using the following 8052 assembly code: